openfaas/cli.openfaas.com/README.md

 # cli.openfaas.com
-The installation script for the OpenFaaS CLI is served by Netlify.
+Installation script for the OpenFaaS CLI is served by Netlify.
 The content you will received Is maintained in the following git repository: https://github.com/openfaas/cli.openfaas.com

-##### faas-cli installation process is described [here](https://docs.openfaas.com/cli/install/).
+#### faas-cli installation process is described [here](https://docs.openfaas.com/cli/install/).

 The following wil describe how it works in detail.